AmnGrg0511/telgro/README.md

  2. Do `npm install` (it will install all the dependencies)
  3. cd to the cloned folder (default telgro)
  4. run `npm start` (for this create-react-app should be installed on device)

+if something didn't work feel free to reach ;P